Olli69/powerguru/README.md

 Production data can be updated from solar (PV) inverters with a HTTP-api (e.g. Fronius Solar Api).
 [Telegraf HTTP input plugin](https://github.com/influxdata/telegraf/blob/release-1.21/plugins/inputs/http/README.md)

 ### Dashboard
 Dashboard is a tiny web service showing current state of Powerguru service.
+You can see:
+- Incoming/outgoing energy
+- Currently enables conditions
+- Status of the channels
+- Current values of variables, which are used to control statuses and channel targets
+- Update status of different data from Telegraf to Powerguru

 ![Dashboard](https://github.com/Olli69/powerguru/blob/main/docs/img/powerguru-dashboard.png?raw=true)